autumm/jekyllDecent/_pages/about.md

 ## Education

 Nomadic learner from the onset.
-I've been to school at some places but I learn the most from wandering. direct edit
+I've been to school at some places but I learn the most from wandering.